digitallyinduced/ihp/Guide/websockets.markdown

 Now whenever the connection is closed, it will print out the message inside the terminal where the IHP server is running.

 **Good to know:** The connection is automatically closed when the [`run`](https://ihp.digitallyinduced.com/api-docs/IHP-WebSocket.html#v:run) function has finished.
 Therefore it's normal that the `... has left!` message is directly printed after you entered the name.
-To keep it running until the browser windows is closed, add a `forever` to the the [`run`](https://ihp.digitallyinduced.com/api-docs/IHP-WebSocket.html#v:run):
+To keep it running until the browser windows is closed, add a `forever` to the [`run`](https://ihp.digitallyinduced.com/api-docs/IHP-WebSocket.html#v:run) function:

 ```haskell
 run = do